 Dictionaries of Collective Nouns

-This type of dictionaries is specialized only in the vocabulary of “the plural of stuff“.
+This type of dictionaries is specialised only in the vocabulary of “the plural of stuff“.
 Imagine!
 You learn tons of words and expressions you would use normally to describe a collective, a miscellany or a group of certain items/objects/animals/human beings…

 - Dictionary of Collective Nouns and Group Terms by Ivan G. Sparkes – the dictionary is quite old so it cost nothing really but it was a joy reading it.
 It is a short dictionary so you can read it as a normal book.